Nathanahell/manchester/README.md

 - Windows's Defender evasion if the binary is flagged a malicious since it may contains malicious commands.
 Maybe through the encryption of the embedded files at rest ?

 For adding commands, a template is present inside cheats/arsenal-cheats folder.
 Should every tag feature be implemented in the future, everything written in the commands description should appear.

-## The author's note

-This is my first ever open-source project.
-I took a chance to practice Rust and to fiddle with the Ratatui library.
-I am open for any improvements in my code as I am not quite a software developper yet.
-Any constructive feedback is much appreciated. :)